 The focal point of our work in Peru is our refuge for children in Zapallal, near Lima.
 We regularly provide food, shelter and support for about 50 children and young people on a residential basis.
 We interact with their closest family members and also use our refuge as a base for wider work in the local community.
 We also distribute a variety of material goods sent from the UK, to the refuge, to the families of our children, to the immediate community and from time to time into the interior of Peru.

-The work in 2020 and 2021 has been affected seriously by the Covid-19 pandemic, but we have been able to carry on with a variety of activities at the refuge.
+The work has been affected seriously by the Covid-19 pandemic, but we have been able to carry on with a variety of activities at the refuge.

 Our refuge is to the north of Lima (Cono Norte) and is situated within a particularly disadvantaged part of the Lima conurbation.

 Our work there and in other parts of Peru continues within the complicated economic and political climate in the country.

 Peru has experienced much displacement and disruption to family life over the past generation, particularly when this project was started.
 We try to focus on the parts of society that are still exposed to extreme poverty.